TIPS FOR PRODUCING TEXTS

 How much will it cost?

-• Prices don't guarantee high quality, but if the fee is little more than a babysitter would charge, the translator is unlikely to be doing a fair job.
+• Prices don't guarantee high quality, but if the fee is little more than a babysitter would charge, the translator is unlikely

 • How long did it take you to produce the original?
 Doesn't your creative effort deserve a similar translation effort?